yasmieen-alshehri/stress-level-classification-ai/README.md

-# Stress Level Classification using Machine Learning
+## Team Project

-AI project developed for the COE 292 course.
+This project was completed as part of a team for the COE 292 course.

 Models used:
 - K-Nearest Neighbors (KNN)